 Wading through the grief of living childless not by choice was far easier behind closed doors in the midst of the pandemic.
 Now, in a world where even the most mundane thing, or the most innocently meant comment, can be a trigger, it’s often harder to find joy in the little things.

 When watching Simon play with our nieces and nephews makes my heart ache.
-When a trip to the coast watching families play on the beach has us longing for that to be us too.
-When going for drinks with friends descends to ‘parent talk’ that we can’t truly join in with.
+A trip to the coast watching families play on the beach has us longing for that to be us too.
+Going for drinks with friends descends to ‘parent talk’ that we can’t truly join in with.
 That’s when the grief really starts to sting.
 Our experiences are tinged with a silent sadness, just supported by the hold of a hand, touch of a shoulder, grip of a knee.
 Of course, we don our British stiff upper lip, plaster a smile on and get on with it.

 But I’ve come to realise that everything we experience shouldn’t be like this.
 I don’t want our infertility journey to be at the forefront of every memory we make.
 I don’t want to look back at these years to only have negative memories.